 If you choose to form an LLC in a state other than your domicile, you are not a domestic entity in your domicile state.
 Heck, you’re not even registered to do business in your domicile state.

 Think about it.
 You form an LLC outside of your domicile state.
-Now you start conducting business within your domicile state and have clients locally to you.
+Now you start conducting business using your domicile state address and have clients locally to you.
 Technically, at this point, you are operating in your domicile state without a registered business.
 Now you might need to register your LLC as a foreign entity in your domicile state.

 Again, this means you’ll be paying for maintaining your business in multiple states and might possibly owe taxes including franchise taxes.
 Unless you are truly doing physical business in more than one state, I suggest you keep it simple.